-2013 (SAR'000) Category Number of Fixed Variab le Compensation Employees Compensation Cash Shares Total Senior executives requiring SAMA no objection 15 29,992 12,175 3,263 15,438 Employees engaged in risk taking activities 117 51,213 10,594 2,778 13,372 Employees engaged in control functions 168 39,763 7,512 1,736 9,248 Other employees 1,029 169,716 26,298 5,431 31,729 Outsourced employees 89 10,631 2,174 183 2,357 Totals 1,418 301,315 58,753 13,391 72,144 Variable and other compensation accrued 81,000 Other employee benefits and related expenses 56,705 Total salaries and employee related expenses 439,020
+2014 (SAR'000) Category Number of Fixed Varial Variable Compensation Employees Compensation Cash Shares Total Senior executives requiring SAMA no objection 19 33,559 16,500 4,492 20,992 Employees engaged in risk taking activities 134 61,125 14,683 4,090 18,773 Employees engaged in control functions 190 45,705 9,535 3,766 13,301 Other employees 1,135 196,435 35,921 9,839 45,760 Outsourced employees 85 9,660 1,898 99 1,997 Totals 1,563 346,484 78,537 22,286 100,823 Variable compensation accrued 108,276 Other employee benefits and related expenses 76,645 Total salaries and employee related expenses 531,405

-The Board of Directors of the Bank has established a Nomination and Remuneration Committee (the Committee) which is comprised of four board members.
+The Board of Directors of the Bank has established a Nomination and Remuneration Committee (the Committee) which consists of four board members.
 The Committee is primarily responsible for recommending appointments to membership of the Board of Directors and key executives of the Bank in compliance with the Bank's Corporate Governance Guidelines, completing annual reviews for the requirements of suitable skills and independence for membership of the Bank's Board of Directors, reviewing the structure of the Board of Directors, establishing policies for the compensation and remuneration of members of the Board of Director's, and overseeing the Bank's employee compensation system's design.

-The Committee is also responsible to recommend to the Board of Directors the approval of the Bank's Compensation Policy and any amendments thereto, to ensure the Bank's remuneration policies are in compliance with SAMA guidelines on compensation, to periodically review the Bank's remuneration and compensation policy, to evaluate practices by which compensation is paid, and to determine the performance bonuses for the Bank's employees based on the risk adjusted profit of the Bank.
+The Committee is also responsible to recommend to the Board of Directors the approval of the Bank's Compensation Policy and any amendments thereto, to ensure that the Bank's remuneration policies are in compliance with SAMA guidelines and the Financial Stability Board's (FSB) Principles on compensation, to periodically review the Bank's remuneration and compensation policy, to evaluate practices by which compensation is paid, and to determine the performance bonuses for the Bank's employees based on the risk adjusted profit of the Bank.

-The Bank's Remuneration and Compensation Policy is designed to attract, retain and motivate high potential employees.
+The Bank's Remuneration and Compensation Policy is designed to attract, retain and motivate high performing and high potential employees.
 Employees participate in various variable pay arrangements.
-Discretionary variable pay as well as fixed pay reviews are dependent on the achievement of objectives.
+Discretionary variable pay as well as fixed pay reviews are dependent on the achievement of objectives, which is monitored/measured via a robust performance management system.
+The grant of the variable component of the reward, both cash and shares, is strictly dependent on the achievement of set targets and level of achievements.
+Higher achievements will warrant a better performance rating and higher variable compensation.
 The Balanced Scorecard concept is used and objectives have typically been categorized into four segments including financial, customer, process, and people.

-Financial and non-financial metrics are then used to measure performance against the objectives, which include profitability, expense control, customer satisfaction, employee development, lending guidelines, internal controls, and business systems and processes.
+Financial and non-financial metrics are then used to measure performance against the objectives, which include profitability, expense control, customer satisfaction, employee development/engagement, workforce diversity, sustainable business practices, lending guidelines, internal controls, compliance with regulations, and business systems and processes.
 Effective risk management is also emphasized to maintain a strong and secure operating platform.
 A Risk Appetite Framework Policy has been established and compliance thereto is key to all remuneration decisions including variable pay arrangements.

 In addition to the above, the Bank's employees are encouraged to participate in employee share savings and incentive schemes.
-Certain employees are also covered under a Key Employee Stock Option Grant Plan.
+Variable remuneration is linked to long-term value creation and risk.
+It is also based on individual, business segment, and Bank performance criteria.
+Accordingly, high performing and potential employees in management grades are covered under a Key Employee Stock Option Grant Plan, where a part of the variable compensation is deferred in line with long term risk realization.
+The vesting is subject to clawback mechanisms.